BepisPoggoLoco/Cryptographic-Sequencer/README.md

 6. 0.96 inch I2C OLED (x1)

-*I sourced components 1,2,3, and 5 from an ELEGOO UNO R3 Super Starter Kit and the rest from AliExpress*
+*I sourced components 1,2,3, and 5 from my ELEGOO UNO R3 Super Starter Kit and the rest from AliExpress*

+# Schematic